msilb/akka-trading/README.md

 =====

 Just clone the repo and drop your trading logic into `StrategyFSM.scala`.
 Don't forget to modify `AuthInfo.scala` to include your own account ID and access token for Oanda's REST API.

+**Note: If you are simply looking for a way to connect to Oanda REST API using Scala/Akka, check out my [Scalanda](https://github.com/msilb/scalanda) project**